tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/3/Activities/06-Stu_Ripple/README.md

 # Ripple Volatility

+In this activity, you will create GARCH and linear regression models for the price of Ripple (XRP), a cryptocurrency.
+Then, you will validate the latter model with training and test sets.

 ## Instructions

 1. Use Scikit-learn to create a linear regression model, with the closing price returns as the dependent variable, and one-day lagged returns as the independent variable.